 Get up slowly.
-We just spent all that time on the floor getting blood aka oxygen to your brain and the you go stand right up!!!
+We just spent all that time on the floor getting blood a.k.a. oxygen to your brain and then you go stand right up!!!
 That shit is going to make you hella dizzy again.
 Deep, slow breaths...

 3. Sit up slowly and chill

-Spend as much time sitting and chilling as you did laying down.
-Let the blood flow and gravity do its' thing.
+Spend as much time sitting and chilling as you did lying down.
+Let the blood flow and gravity do its thing.
 Deep, slow breaths...